 This article first appeared in the Huffington Post.

-A lover of puns and an alliteration addict, Natalya loves to run, read, write and be spontaneous, as long as her neurosis and type A personality doesn’t get in the way of anything.
+A lover of puns and an alliteration addict, Natalya enjoys running, reading, writing and being spontaneous, so long as her neurosis and type A personality doesn’t get in the way of anything.
 To see her work, visit JonesingForJournals.com.